The Case for Reparations: Article summary

-In "The Case for Reparations", Ta-Nehisi Coates walks the reader through the hardships of African Americans, starting through the eyes of Clyde Ross, who was born in the 1920s in the Deep South.
+In "The Case for Reparations", Ta-Nehisi Coates walks the reader through the hardships of African Americans in the past, starting through the eyes of Clyde Ross, who was born in the 1920s in the Deep South.
 Ross endured severe racism as a result of the harsh Jim Crow laws.
 His parents were sharecroppers and were at the mercy of the owners as to whether they would have enough food to feed the whole family.
 Ross joined the military, where he experienced what it was like to be treated equally.
 Following his service, Ross moved to Chicago and bought a home "on contract", meaning someone else owned the home until he had successfully paid off the contract.
 However, Ross and others ended up paying nearly double for the same house that the contract owners had bought months ago, and a missed payment meant forfeiting the house and all of the money and work that had gone into it.
 For most African Americans, this was the only way they could become homeowners, leading to a vicious cycle of poverty.
 To combat this, Ross and his neighbors formed the Contract Buyers League, which fought against these predatory contracts and worked towards repaying victims for their struggles.

-Coates goes on to show the huge discrepancy between White and Black families that exists today, citing shocking statistics, such as how approximately 65% of Black children grew up in poor neighborhoods compared to 4% of White children.
-Coates continues to show how large cities like Chicago are still extremely segregated due to predatory contracts and redlining, or lowering home values where people of color live.
+Coates goes on to show the huge discrepancy between White and Black families that exists today, citing shocking statistics, such as how approximately 65% of Black children grow up in poor neighborhoods compared to 4% of White children.
+Coates continues to show how large cities like Chicago are still extremely segregated due to a history of poverty.
 These concepts have held African Americans down and not allowed them to grow their wealth the same way White families have.

 The author (Professor Owens) then goes to show how the government systematically worked against African Americans.
 Examples of these are the G.I.
 Bill, New Deal, and founding of the Federal Housing Administration (FHA).
 The G.I.
 Bill ran from 1944 to 1956, and gave veterans access to many benefits, including reduced college and housing costs.
-The G.I.
-Bill is often credited with forming the middle class but African Americans were exempt from it.
-The New Deal was created in 1932 and is what set this precedent, giving unparalleled opportunity to White Americans but none to their Black counterparts.
 The FHA extended a hand toward White families in the form of loans that only pushed Black families down.
 This led to incoherent tension which rose in the course of months.

-Coates rounds off his article by showing that reparations are not as radical of an idea as people believe, citing the Germany Israel agreement following the Holocaust and H.R.
+Coates rounds off his article by claiming that reparations are not as radical of an idea as people believe, citing the Germany Israel agreement following the Holocaust and H.R.
 40, a reparations bill that has been revised since the late 1900s.